texandesi/OKR/notes/Dev Notes.md

+2024-04-26
+Fixing the code but already forgot a lot of the syntactic sugar.
+So not looking forward to fixing this code and adding features.

 2024-04-23

 Setting up my workspace afteer three years.
 During that time, Node, Dhjango and MySQL all have undergone upgrades.
 The previous development was with PyCharm and IDEA, while now I am using VSCode.
 Everything that was working was broken.
 Each piece needed troubleshooting to make sure it would work properly.